Green Apple and Celery Salad with Dill

 Spoon in a bowl of green apple and celery salad with dill.

 This crunchy and refreshing celery salad with apples, cucumbers, and dill comes from chef Alex Guarnaschelli of the NYC restaurant Butter.
-I’m a big fan of her recipes and cookbooks (if you haven’t made her sheet-pan blackened salmon with garlicky kale, you’re missing out!), so when she shared this easy recipe on her Instagram back in January, I tried it.
-I loved the salad and also learned a new trick.
-Guarnachelli peels her celery like carrots, which doesn’t take much time at all and gets rid of the fibrous, stringy texture of the celery.
-Peeled celery is crunchy and crisp, yet delicate – try it!
+I’m a big fan of her recipes and cookbooks (if you haven’t made her sheet-pan blackened salmon with garlicky kale, you’re seriously missing out!), so when she shared this easy recipe on her Instagram, I had to give it a try.
+Not only did I love it, but I also picked up a new trick—peeling celery!
+Guarnaschelli peels it like you would a carrot, which takes no time at all and completely gets rid of that fibrous, stringy texture.
+The result?
+Crunchy, crisp, yet delicate celery.
+Give it a try!

 What You’ll Need To Make Green Apple and Celery Salad with Dill